eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 Development of the IDE has been extremely active, with many new features and major performance enhancements.

-- Completely reworked build process, for much improved performance.
+- Complete rework of build process, for much improved performance.
 - New refactorings: Move Out, Make Receiver, Move to Unit, Extract Parameter, Collect Parameters, Invert Boolean,